laurencejbelliott/Spatial_Sampling_MRS_Simulation/README.md

 This simulation is developed as a platform for simulated experiments to compare the performance of different combinations of task allocation and sampling methods for multi-robot mapping of spatial data.
-Its use in modelling a soil compaction sampling MRS is described in detail in Roberts-Elliott et al.'s TAROS 2022 conference paper ['Agent-Based Simulation of Multi-Robot Soil Compaction Mapping'](https://doi.org/10.1007/978-3-031-15908-4_20).
+Its use in modelling a soil compaction sampling MRS is described in detail in Roberts-Elliott et al.'s TAROS 2022 conference paper: ['Agent-Based Simulation of Multi-Robot Soil Compaction Mapping'](https://doi.org/10.1007/978-3-031-15908-4_20).
 Its abstract representation of a MRS allows many experiments to be conducted quickly, with low computational complexity.
 It also includes interactive visualisation with easy control of parameters.